AdobeDocs/commerce-extensibility/src/pages/webhooks/index.md

 ```

 - `op`: exception
-- `class`: The exception class, the value is optional, if not set the `\Magento\Framework\Exception\LocalizedException` will be thrown
+- `class`: The exception class, the value is optional, if not set the `\Magento\Framework\Exception\LocalizedException` will be thrown.
 - `message`: The exception message, the value is optional, if not set the `fallbackErrorMessage` will be shown, if `fallbackErrorMessage` is not set the default error message will be shown.

 ### Success